eamozheiko/HiLocus/README.md

 This bioinformatic tool which help to find translocated regions from Hi-C data.
 Key features of it algorims is possibility to detect translocation from sparse Hi-C matrix.
 For example: exome capture Hi-C.

 HiLocus can detect both intra- and inter-chromosomal traslocations.
-It also finds the probability of translocation depending on the amount of region coverage, which very helpful if coverage of you data is very ununiform
+It also finds the probability of translocation depending on the amount of region coverage, which very helpful if coverage of you data is very heterogeneous

 HiLocus consist of two modules:
 ```